femix300/AGGREGATOR/README.md

     a.
 Typing out the action.
     ![Typing out the action](image.png)

     b.
-Entering the serial Number to the action.
+Entering the serial number to the action.
     ![Enterting the serial no](image-1.png)

     You can enter a course using this same technique.
-Entering credentials is will require you to explicitly type out your grades.
+Entering credentials will require you to explicitly type out your grades.

 6. Thanks for using Merit!